Aircraft Mechanic I - Power Plant - Military veterans preferred

 Ability to use hand tools, power tools, machines.

 High School degree or equivalent required.

-Two (2) or more year’s actual and recent experience in the repair, modification, maintenance and overhaul of aircraft preferred.
+Two (2) or more year’s actual and recent experience in Avionics repair and modification preferred.

 Physical Requirements/Working Environment

 May work in Aircraft maintenance hangar or outside.